TsutsuiMasayoshi/SPinS-FL/README.md

 <img src="https://user-images.githubusercontent.com/62000880/219865620-4dd3c489-b820-429c-a621-0f4883c81e47.png" width=400>

-Federated learning (FL) is a distributed machine learning method in which edge devices collaboratively train a common model without disclosing their private training data.
+Federated learning (FL) is a distributed machine learning method in which edge devices collaboratively train a common ML model without disclosing their private training data.

 Unlike data centers, edge devices often stand in low-bandwidth traffic environments, which can be a bottleneck in the training process.